pathleon/recipe-book/mains/vegetarian-lasagna.md

    - Let the lasagna cool for 10-15 minutes before slicing.
    - Garnish with fresh basil leaves if desired.
    - Serve warm and enjoy!

+## Notes

+- For a more traditional lasagne, substitute the mixture of cheeses (step 3. and 5.) by a home-cooked bechamel sauce.